Code of Academic Integrity

 Integrity and ethical behavior are expected of every student in all academic work.
 This Academic Integrity principle stands for honesty in all class work, and ethical conduct in all labs and clinical assignments.
 This principle is furthered by the Student Code of Conduct and disciplinary procedures established by ABOR Policies 5-308 through 5-404 (see chapter 5), all provisions of which apply to all University of Arizona students.
 This Code of Academic Integrity (hereinafter "this Code") is intended to fulfill the requirement imposed by ABOR Policy 5-403.A.4 and otherwise to supplement the Student Code of Conduct as permitted by ABOR Policy 5-308.C.1.
-This Code of Academic Integrity shall not apply to the Colleges of Law or Medicine, which have their own honor codes and procedures.
+This Code of Academic Integrity shall not apply to the Colleges of Law or to the MD program in the College of Medicine, which have their own honor codes and procedures.

 Students enrolled in academic credit bearing courses are subject to this Code.
 Conduct prohibited by this Code consists of all forms of academic dishonesty, including, but not limited to: